tjohnston-softdev/fox-controller-app-tests/information/files.md

 # Files

 **[app/common-errors.js](../app/common-errors.js)**
 Used to store error strings and functions that write error strings.
 The reason some of these errors are stored in this file is so that they can be used by multiple parts of the test script.
-Exempt from testing.

 \
 **[app/common-objects.js](../app/common-objects.js)**